 For purposes of this Agreement, seniority shall accrue from the last date of full-time continuous hire of an employee in the bargaining unit.
-Employees who have worked parttime on a continuous basis shall receive credit for such parttime employment with the City using a presumption that the employee worked twenty (20) hours per week when he or she worked on a part-time basis.
+Employees who have worked part-time on a continuous basis shall receive credit for such part-time employment with the City using a presumption that the employee worked twenty (20) hours per week when he or she worked on a part-time basis.
 The actual number of calendar days worked by the employee while in part-time status shall be calculated and divided by half to arrive at that employee's last date of "full-time" continuous hire for seniority purposes.
-Annually, the City will provide a list of employees, with their name, address, last four (4) digits of their social security number and date of hire to the Treasurer for Union and LIUNA purposes.
+Annually, the City will provide a list of employees, with their name, address, and date of hire to the Treasurer for Union and LIUNA purposes.
 The City will notify the Union of any new members of the bargaining unit.

 Bargaining unit employees shall notify the City and Local 362 of any address changes.

-New employees hired after May 1, 2009 will use their full-time date of hire for determining their longevity and leave accruals.
+New employees hired after May 1, 2009 will use their fulltime date of hire for determining their longevity and leave accruals.